JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>I scroll down on that same page and I now have to choose the size of the VM I'm going to provision.
+<b>I scroll down on that same page, and I now must choose the size of the VM I am going to provision.
 In the photo I initially chose Standard_B1s, as circled in green.
-Later on I decided to upgrade it to Standard_B2s which gave 2 CPU cores instead of 1 and more RAM.
+Later I decided to upgrade it to Standard_B2s which gave 2 CPU cores instead of 1 and more RAM.
 The first one I chose was just too slow.
 PowerShell kept crashing and the VM was lagging a lot.
-After choosing the size of the VM I create the Admin account.
-I chose a unique admin name and a 30 character password made up of special characters, numbers, and a mix of lowercase and uppercase letters.
-Since I knew people would be trying to log into the exposed VM, most likely through brute forcing and dictionary attacks a strong password was a necessity.
+After choosing the size of the VM, I created the admin account.
+I chose a unique admin name and a 30-character password made up of special characters, numbers, and a mix of lowercase and uppercase letters.
+Since I knew people would be trying to log into the exposed VM through brute forcing and dictionary attacks, a strong password was a necessity.
 The public inbound port rules, essentially which ports will be open to be able to connect to the VM.
-At this step you can set mutltiple authentication methods like SSH but I chose to only allow RDP.
+At this step you can set multiple authentication methods like SSH, but I chose to only allow RDP.
 RDP uses port 3389.</b> <br/>
 </p>

 ![Create_VM_3](https://user-images.githubusercontent.com/108043108/225365594-cf2fe158-d887-4bf9-aca6-d423019404a6.jpg)